-Several governor-declared states of emergency are set to expire at the end of this month, but a half-dozen others are scheduled to remain in effect and will continue to limit rent increases under the California’s anti-price-gouging law.
+Although a statewide heatwave emergency and some old fire emergencies expired at the end of September, about a dozen other emergency declarations remain in effect and continue to limit rent increases under the California’s anti-price-gouging law.

 Emergency proclamations from the governor’s office trigger Penal Code Section 396, which makes it illegal to increase the price of many consumer goods and services, including that of rental housing, by more than 10% above pre-emergency levels.
 The anti-price-gouging protections apply to existing tenants and to rent increases at unit turnover.